Joseph Wanton: Removal from office

 At the May 1775 session of the Assembly, Wanton was elected governor for his seventh term, but Nicholas Cooke replaced Sessions as deputy governor.
 A resolution of the Assembly outlined a number of grievances against Wanton, some being that he protested raising an army; he refused to commission officers to command the troops; and he failed to attend the Assembly and take the oath of office.
 Wanton sent a calm reply to this resolution, but continued his opposition to the army and the commissions.
 This was not satisfactory to the patriots in the General Assembly, and at the June session of the Assembly Wanton was excused from office, without an impeachment trial, then formally removed in November, and Deputy Governor Cooke fulfilled the duties of his office until the next election.

 While critics treated Wanton harshly for his actions, and branded him as a loyalist, he did have valid concerns about going to war with the mother country.
 He was a resident of Newport, the wealthiest community of its size in the colonies.
 A war with the home government would likely cause loss of wealth and social rank in the town.
 As an important seaport center, the occupation and devastation of the town was also likely.
 On 2 May 1775, Wanton wrote in a letter, "The prosperity and happiness of this colony is founded in its connection with Great Brittain; for if once we are separated, where shall we find another Britain to supply our loss?
 Torn from the body to which we are united by religion, liberty, laws and commerce, we must bleed at every vein."

-Following his removal from office, Wanton retired to private life, occupying a strict neutrality, and giving neither aid nor comfort to the British.
-Neither he nor his property were disturbed, and he died in 1780, being buried in the Clifton Burying Ground where several other Quaker governors are buried.
+Following his removal from office, Wanton retired to private life, occupying a strict neutrality, and giving aid to neither side.
+Neither he nor his property were disturbed by the British, and he died in 1780, being buried in the Clifton Burying Ground where several other Quaker governors are buried.

 Family

 Wanton married Mary, the daughter of John Still Winthrop of New London in the Connecticut Colony, the great granddaughter of Connecticut colonial Governor, John Winthrop Jr., and a great great granddaughter of Massachusetts colonial Governor and Boston founder John Winthrop.
-They had eight children, the oldest of whom, Joseph Wanton Jr. was a deputy governor of the colony for two terms, but also an overt Loyalist whose Newport property was confiscated after the British occupation of Newport ended.
+They had eight children, the oldest of whom, Joseph Wanton Jr. was a deputy governor of the colony for two terms, but also an overt Loyalist whose Newport property was confiscated after the Americans retook control of Newport.
 While Wanton himself was outwardly neutral during the war, his sentiments leaned heavily toward the British, with not only his son being a Loyalist, but several of his daughters marrying prominent British officials.
 His chest of drawers is at the Chipstone Foundation.
 The chest was made in Newport, Rhode Island.